compusciencing/compusciencing.github.io/_posts/2023-05-24-windows-setup.md

 ![Epic Games Launcher](/assets/2023-05-24-windows-setup/epicgames.png)

-## Unreal Engine Installation and TwinMotion

 Next hit "Install Engine" in the top right corner.
 Since it takes up a bunch of space (over 100 GB) We want to install it on the second drive (not the `C:` where you'll find Windows OS files), so hit “Browse” and then under the “Devices and Drives” tab within your File Explorer, select the non-`C:` disk.
 Right click, create a new folder called “Programs,” and select this folder to be your install location.
 Once you select it, you should see something like this: (It was `D:` on my computer, but Prof Clark mentioned that it’ll probably be `E:` on the other computer).

 ![Installing Unreal Engine](/assets/2023-05-24-windows-setup/unrealengine.png)

 Repeat this same process for Twinmotion (The installation tab is also within Epic Games), which should also be installed on the second drive.

-# MambaForge

-Download and install [Mambaforge using their installer](https://github.com/conda-forge/miniforge#Mambaforge), you might get a notification that it could be harmful to your device.
-Just run it anyways!
-You will need to create a new folder within your Programs folder on the second drive and title it "Mambaforge."
-Select that, and then the installation should proceed.
-Another note is when searching for the application within your Windows search, type in "Miniforge" to access it.